TYPE8723/TYPE8723/README.md

 - 👋 Hi, I’m Alen
-- 👀 I’m interested in Software devlopment with python and many other languages
+- 👀 I’m interested in Software devlopment with python and Technologies
 - 🌱 I’m currently learning PYTHON and trying out some stuf by my own. if you find any bugs in my public project please let me know
-- 💞️ I’m looking to collaborate on scaling web projects
+- 💞️ I’m eagerly looking to collaborate on Opensource web projects
-- 📫 How to reach me alensebastian65@gmail.com
+- 📫 reach me : alensebastian65@gmail.com

 <!---
 TYPE8723/TYPE8723 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.